Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsection{Hessians --- GAP17 and GAP20}

-The GAP17 dataset~\citep{GAP17} contains configurations representing a variety of carbon allotropes, including structures generated from AIMD simulations as well as those obtained via GAP-based active learning.
-The reference energies were computed using single-point DFT calculations within the LDA approximation, employing dense reciprocal-space meshes.
-The quantitative performance comparison is provided in Table~\ref{tab:gap17_results}, where our approach achieves superior accuracy with an energy RMSE of 8.55 meV/atom and forces RMSE of 299.88 meV/Å. Accurate modeling of vibrational properties has historically posed challenges for carbon systems in ref.~\citep{GAP20}.
-Therefore, to further evaluate the curvature of the PES predicted by our model, we assess its capability to reproduce the phonon dispersion relations of diamond, following the protocol outlined in ref.~\citep{HotPP}.
-Using the Phonopy Python package~\citep{Phonopy1,Phonopy2}, we computed the phonon spectrum of diamond and benchmarked our results against DFT calculations, as illustrated in Fig.~\ref{fig:gap17}.
-The phonon dispersion predicted by TACE demonstrates good agreement with DFT, capturing the essential vibrational characteristics.
-We noticed that HotPP~\citep{HotPP} model trained on the GAP17 dataset, reported noticeable discrepancies in the high-frequency region near the $\Gamma$-point, which were attributed to limitations in the quality of the training data.
-In comparison, our model shows no significant deviations.
-To enable a more detailed comparison, we retrained our model using the more accurate and comprehensive GAP20 dataset~\citep{GAP20}, generated with the optB88-vdW exchange-correlation functional that includes dispersion interactions.
-The resulting phonon spectrum is in near-perfect agreement with DFT calculations.
-These results indicate that our model exhibits excellent extrapolation capability across both lower-level and higher-level DFT datasets.
+Accurate prediction of higher-order derivatives by the MLIP is crucial for phonon behavior, as the curvature of the true PES around equilibrium points directly determines the phonon frequencies and dispersion.
+We benchmarked on the GAP17 dataset~\citep{GAP17} contains configurations representing a variety of carbon allotropes.
+On this dataset, TACE achieves an energy RMSE of 8.55 meV/atom and forces RMSE of 299.88 meV/Å, substantially outperforming other models in (Table~\ref{tab:gap17_results}).
+Accurate modeling of vibrational properties has historically posed challenges for carbon systems in ref.~\citep{GAP20}.
+To directly assess curvature quality, we compute phonon dispersions for diamond from the TACE potential, following the same protocol used in ref.~\citep{HotPP}, and Phonopy~\citep{Phonopy1,Phonopy2} to generate the phonon spectrum.
+As illustrated in Fig.~\ref{fig:gap17}, the phonon branches predicted by TACE agree well with DFT across the Brillouin zone.
+By contrast, we noticed that HotPP~\citep{HotPP} model trained on the GAP17 dataset, reported noticeable discrepancies in the high-frequency region near the $\Gamma$-point.
+To enable a more detailed comparison, we retrained our model using the more accurate and comprehensive GAP20 dataset~\citep{GAP20}, generated with the optB88-vdW.
+The resulting phonon spectrum is in near-perfect agreement with DFT calculations, confirming that TACE can reproduce both forces and second-derivative information across low fidelity and high fidelity DFT datasets.